Best Film for the Pentax P30

 Consumer

-Kodak UltraMax 400 - This film can be used in a wide variety of lighting conditions and is a good selection for a color film.
-Using Kodak UltraMax 400 you should be able to handhold the P30 in the majority of situations.
+Kodak UltraMax 400 - The film can be used in a wide variety of lighting conditions and is a great choice for a color film.
+The film is fast enough so that you should be able to handhold the P30 in just about all circumstances.

-Expect images to appear a bit warm with gorgeous colors.
+Expect photographs to appear a little bit warm with wonderful colors.

-In comparison to Kodak, Fujifilm tends to be a little cooler with notable blues and greens.
+When compared to Kodak, Fuji tends to be a little bit cooler with an emphasis on greens and blues.

 Professional

-Kodak Portra 400 - By far the most popular color negative film among enthusiasts online.
-Overexpose Portra 400 by 1 or 2-stops to get the appearance the film is well known for.
+Kodak Portra 400 - By far the most popular color negative film among film enthusiasts online.
+Overexpose the film by 1 or 2-stops to get the style the film is known for.

-Portra is also available for purchase in ISO 800 and ISO 160 emulsions.
-As well as in rolls of 120 film, 4x5 sheets, and 8x10 sheets.
+There are also ISO 800 and ISO 160 versions of Portra.
+Portra is also offered in rolls of 120 film, 4x5 sheets, and 8x10 sheets.

 Black and White Film